staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/graphql/graphql-client-interface.md

     > You can't change the request protocol after you save the request.

 * **URL field** - Enter the GraphQL server's URL here.
-You can also select this field to browse through entered URLs you've already used.
+You can also select this field to browse URLs you've already used.
 * **Tabs**
     * **Query** - The **Query** tab has three subsections: the schema explorer, the query editor, and the variables editor.
     * **Authorization** - You can enter authorization credentials here.
-You can choose from a list of auth types including API Key, Basic auth, and Bearer token.
+You can choose from a list of auth types including API key, basic auth, and bearer token.
 Learn more about [authorizing requests](/docs/sending-requests/authorization/authorization).
     * **Headers** - The **Headers** tab enables you to pass headers with the request in the form of key-value pairs.
 The client uses these headers to provide information about the call to the server.
-    * **Schema** - The **Schema** tab lets you configure a GraphQL schema to make the client aware of the data fields available from the server.
-You can select an API from a Postman workspace, import a schema from your computer, or use GraphQL introspection.
+    * **Schema** - The **Schema** tab enables you to select an API from a Postman workspace, import a schema from your computer, or use GraphQL introspection.
+The GraphQL client populates the schema explorer with fields from the selected schema.
     * **Scripts** - The **Scripts** tab accesses Postman's powerful scripting environment that enables you to add JavaScript code (scripts) to your GraphQL requests.
 You can use scripts to write API tests, debug your requests by logging them to the [Postman Console](https://learning.postman.com/docs/sending-requests/troubleshooting-api-requests/), or dynamically read or update the values of [variables](https://learning.postman.com/docs/sending-requests/variables/).
 * **Schema explorer** - When you enter a GraphQL server's endpoint in the **URL field**, the endpoint's schema appears here.
 The schema explorer is also an interactive visual query editor where you can browse and select fields and arguments to [build queries](/docs/sending-requests/graphql/graphql-client-first-request/#create-a-graphql-request-with-one-query) in the query editor.
 * **Save button** - Saves the request to a collection.
 GraphQL requests can't be saved to collections that contain HTTP requests.
-* **Query button** - Executes the queries in the query editor.
+* **Query button** - Executes the selected query.
 If there are multiple queries, a dropdown list is available where you can select individual queries to execute.
 * **Query editor** - Build and edit queries here.
 You can enter queries manually or build them with the schema explorer.
 You can [create multiple queries](/docs/sending-requests/graphql/graphql-client-first-request/#create-a-graphql-request-with-multiple-queries) in the query editor and run them individually.
 * **Variables editor** - Create and edit your request's variables here.
 The variables editor is collapsed by default.
 Select the arrow next to **Variables** to expand it.